How to create a Regional Economic Communities dataset. PART ONE: Scraping data with rvest in R

 Examples of variables include Alliance Treaty Obligations and Provisions (ATOP), Thompson and Dreyer’s (2012) strategic rivalry data, fractionalization/polarization estimates from the Composition of Religious and Ethnic Groups (CREG) Project, and Uppsala Conflict Data Program (UCDP) data on civil and inter-state conflicts.

-Data can come in either country-year, event-level dyadic-level.
+Data can come in either country-year, event-level or dyadic-level.

 3. eurostat